-A middle-level charter school may choose (but is not required) to provide verified data aligned to the May 2023 State Board of Education Guidance to further support its case for renewal.
-When a charter school does provide verified data, authorizers are required to consider it for schools in the middle and low-performance levels.
+A middle-performing charter school may choose (but is not required) to provide verified data aligned to the May 2023 State Board of Education guidance to further support its case for renewal.
+When a charter school does provide verified data, authorizers are required to consider it for charter schools in the middle and low-performing levels.